lewie9021/hacker-news-latest/README.md

 Unfortunately, my experience with Immutable was far from a walk in the park.
 The documentation lacked examples on how to use each method, and the unfamiliar syntax that described them, made it hard to understand what I was doing wrong while troubleshooting.
 In the end, I found the best way was to just experiment in the console.

 Through perseverance, I was able to grasp the fundamentals of Immutable, and found it was a great combination with Redux.
 In comparison to the official examples that use Object.assign, the logic inside the reducers felt much cleaner and easier to read.

+**Inline Styles**

+I tried to stay away from CSS throughout this project as an opportunity to explore inline styles with React.
+It was an interesting experience.
+I was able to tweak the styling of the application in a much more direct approach.
+With CSS, you have to do this via proxy, that is, to apply a particular CSS class to an element.
+While this helps to keep the markup clean, it does leave your UI open to bugs.
+The JavaScript doesn't have full control over what styles are applied.
+It has to make an assumption that there is a CSS rule somewhere in your stylesheet(s) that will take care of it.

+While the majority of the experience went quite well, I did however run into a problem regarding the :hover state of an element.
+Although you could in fact implement this using a combination of mouse enter/leave events and a hover state property, it certainly isn't as elegant as the CSS counterpart.
+A more difficult problem would be to implement media queries such that an onresize event handler isn't attached for each component that's mounted.

+Since the focus of this project was to understand Redux, I decided to opt out of an inline style solution when it came to anything more advanced such as element state styles and media queries.
+Instead, I created a style tag in the main HTML file (it didn't feel necessary to add both style-loader and css-loader to my Webpack configuration for a few lines of styling).
+Going forward, I would like to investigate a solution such as Radium that tries to solve these problems.